kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 #### Q: Can I speed up the syncing of the blockchain?

-  A: You can grab a recent copy of the blockchain and incrementally sync from there.
-See [here](../Bootstrapping-the-Blockchain) for instructions.
-  Or, you can sync [with checkpoints](../guides/wallets/Using-checkpoints)(only with zedwallet).
+  A: You can sync [with checkpoints](../guides/wallets/Using-checkpoints)(only with zedwallet) or use a [remote node](../guides/wallets/Using-remote-nodes)

 #### Q: Can I skip the syncing?

-  A: Yes, you can currently use a remote node with zedwallet and Nest wallet.
+  A: Yes, you can currently use a remote node with zedwallet, Nest wallet and WalletShell.
 The keys stay on your PC, so it's secure.
 Check [this guide](../guides/wallets/Using-remote-nodes) for more information.
+[Checkpoints](../guides/wallets/Using-checkpoints) are also an option if you're using zedwallet.

 #### Q: What does it mean if my balance is locked?